Hello, good buys

 Collect kudos at Tabitha on the corner of St.51 and St.360 for tracking down genuine Cambodian silk (precious little of all silk on sale is gathered and produced in the Kingdom).
 From bedding to tablecloths, bags to shawls, if its gorgeous silk you want, they’ve got it.
 Double kudos for contributing to Tabitha’s programme teaching artisans the fast disappearing craft of silkwork and other skills.

 On St. 63, Sorya Mall’s five floors are as jammed with genuine electronics, branded sportswear and entertainment outlets as they are with overzealous Khmer youths.
-Enough said.
+Enough said, perhaps.

 Still haven’t found what you’re looking for?
-Find Couleurs d’Asie, a hidden gem of a design emporium on St.240 and you’ve won half the battle.
+Then you simply must discover Couleurs d’Asie, a hidden gem of a design emporium on St. 418.
 Once inside, marvel at the astounding range of custom-made home textiles in silk, organza and cotton, not to mention its suite of wellness products, jewellery, prêt-à-porter, bags… If you can’t find that perfect pressie here, give up and buy some rice brandy.

-Getting your shopping fix in Phnom Penh is not always a walk in the park (bonus points if you buy anything at a park, by the way!).
-Sky high temperatures can take their toll – have a good city map and refreshments handy and, unlike the traffic, take it slow and steady!
+Getting your shopping fix in Phnom Penh is not always a walk in the park (bonus points if you buy anything at a park, by the way).
+Sky high temperatures can take their toll, so have a good city map and refreshments handy and, unlike the traffic, take it slow and steady!